 "I'll see what I can spare," the innkeeper grumbled.
-He took five boiled eggs out of a large bowl and put them on a plate with some stale bread.
-"Here," he said, plopping the platter in front of the boy.

-The famished lad gratefully gobbled every morsel.
-Then, repeating his promise to pay back the innkeeper, he journeyed on.
+He took five boiled eggs out of a large bowl and put them on a plate The famished lad gratefully gobbled every morsel.
+Then, repeating his promise to pay back the innkeeper, he journeyed